ruhley/angular-color-picker/README.md

-angular-colour-picker
+angular-color-picker
 =====================

-AngularJS Colour Picker Directive
+AngularJS Color Picker Directive

 Requirements
 =====
-* tinycolor.js - looking at removing in future versions
 NO requirement for jQuery!
+* tinycolor.js - looking at removing in future versions if requested enough (33kb not minified)

 Installation
 =====